Energy and angular distributions of atmospheric muons at the Earth: Analysis of the measured data

 Figure~\ref{muon75} shows the muon momentum distribution at sea level but measured at Zenith angle $75^{o}$~\cite{ang75} fitted with Eq.~\ref{flux1} and Eq.~\ref{Gaisser}.
 The function in Eq.~\ref{flux1} describes the data well though there is an expected mismatch at the lowest momentum.

 Figure~\ref{Figproton} shows Proton flux and and the Fig.~\ref{FigHe} shows the Helium flux~\cite{protonPrim} as a function of momentum at the top of the atmosphere fitted with Eq.~\ref{flux1}.
-The aim here is to get the power $n$ for the primary cosmic spectra.
+The aim here is to get the shape and the power $n$ for the primary cosmic spectra.
+There are recent measurements of primary cosmic particles from PAMELA detector \cite{Adriani:2013xva} in the high momentum range.

 The values of the fit parameters corresponding to all the data analysed are listed in Table~\ref{Epara1}.
 The value of the power $n$ of the energy distribution is around 3 for muons at sea level, at 600m altitude and at an inclined angle.
 For protons $n=2.93$ and for Helium it is 2.75 which means that the muon spectra become slightly steeper than the primary rays due to the interaction processes in the atmosphere.
-The integrated flux $I_0$ at $\theta=0$ is $88.5\pm 0.25$ at sea level which increases to $110\pm 1$ at 600 m.
-The value of the parameter $I_0$ obtained form the third dataset is $71\pm2$ which is lower than the expected value ($\sim 88$).
-This means that there is additional loss of the flux from inclined direction due to an unexplained reason.
-The value of parameter $E_{0}$ for muons is 4.28 GeV at ground and becomes smaller at 600 m above the ground.
+The integrated flux $I_0$ at $\theta=0$ is $72.5\pm 0.2$ m$^{-2}$s$^{-1}$sr$^{-1}$ at sea level which increases to $98.8\pm 0.5$ m$^{-2}$s$^{-1}$sr$^{-1}$ at 600 m.
+The value of the parameter $I_0$ obtained at a zentih angle of $75^{o}$ at sea level is $65.2\pm 2$ m$^{-2}$s$^{-1}$sr$^{-1}$.
+The value of parameter $E_{0}$ for muons is 4.29 GeV at ground and becomes smaller at 600 m above the ground.
 The value of $E_0$ is very high for muons at $75^{o}$ due to longer pathlength in the atmosphere.
 For proton and helium its value is small but finite, showing the interactions before they are detected.
 The parameter $\epsilon$ is $854\pm 105$ for vertical flux.
-For the other two datasets it is fixed so as to have an agreement with the Gaisser distribution since there is no data in the high energy region to constrain this parameter.
+For the other datasets it is fixed so as to have an agreement with the Gaisser distribution since there is no data in the high energy region to constrain this parameter.

 The value of the parameter $R/d$ is fixed at 174.0 which is obtained by fitting the parameters of Eq.~\ref{newfit} with the zenith angle distributions measured by various experiments shown in Fig.~\ref{FigZenith}.
-The data are taken from the collection of Ref.~\cite{zenith} with the original references \cite{Crokes1972,Dmitrieva2006,Flint1972,Gettert1993}.
+The data are taken from the collection of Ref.~\cite{zenith} with the original references \cite{Crookes1972,Dmitrieva2006,Flint1972,Gettert1993}.
 The different datasets have different muon energy thresholds and we take the normalized data from the review \cite{zenith}.
 Ideally, we should have a dataset from a single experiment covering large range of zenith angles.